 Velocity Dance Center is an excellent venue that is starting to branch out more into hosting workshops and speakeasy forums in addition to its performance programming.
 Spectrum Dance Theater, which is Donald Byrd’s dance company, is great.
 And there’s Pacific Northwest Ballet, which has open classes.
 Westlake Dance Center—which, contrary to the name, is not on Westlake, but actually in Northgate—is a little more in the hip-hop vein.

-If you’re interested in seeing burlesque shows, Castaways Cabaret is at the Can Can.
+If you’re interested in seeing burlesque shows, the Can Can.
 The burlesque scene here is huge, and there’s a lot of slightly more political burlesque here, with people like Waxie Moon, BenDeLaCreme, and Cherdonna and Lou.

 I love being able to go to the farmers markets—every neighborhood has a farmers market—and getting food and then going on a picnic.
 You could go to all the different farmers markets and then have picnics in each one!
 To me, that’s a very Seattle neighborhood experience.